arshiaasatvati/todo_app/README.md

-This is  my new project with flutter using Hive NoSQL to build a todo app with CRUD and user friendly UI/UX. and i Added dependency injection using Provider. and now i used BloC StateManagement for this app using flutter_bloc package
+This is  my new project with flutter using Hive NoSQL to build a todo app with CRUD and user friendly UI/UX. and i Added dependency injection using Provider. and now i used BloC StateManagement for this app using flutter_bloc package used both Bloc and Cubit in this project to better maintainability and testing;
+because it was training for me, i used Bloc on HomeScreen and Cubit for EditScreen.

 i also used new widgets like ValueListenableBuilder and ValueNotifier. but now i used provider and bloc instead of valueListenableBuilder and ValueNotifier. now i used ChangeNotifierProvider and BlocBuilder.